Saving Electricity home

 Before you obsess over how much electricity your TV is using, I want you to obsess over how much your heating, cooling, and lighting is using.
 TV energy use is a drop on the bucket for most people.
 TV's typically account for only 5% of home electrical use.1 You can save more money by attacking the real energy hogs first.

 The easiest way to save energy with your TV is to turn it off.
 Does anyone lie on their deathbed thinking, "I wish I'd watched more TV" ?
 I consider myself fortunate to have had a near-death experience, because it made me realize that I didn't want to waste the limited time I have on this planet on watching television.
-This isn't just my idea -- the idea that a television is a necessity is at an all-time low.
+This isn't just my idea -- the feeling among the population that a television is a necessity is now at an all-time low.
 (Pew Research, 2009)

 You may have heard that the newer TV's are energy hogs.
 That's true, but it's not because of the new technology, it's because new TV's are bigger than the old ones.
 LCD's are actually more efficient than the old CRT's they're replacing.
 But when you double or triple the screen size, that's gonna take more power.